Non Hodgkin Lymphoma Clinical Trial

 Left ventricular ejection fraction ≥ 50%, as determined by echocardiography (ECHO) or multi-gated acquisition scan (MUGA).

-Females of childbearing potential must have a negative serum or urine pregnancy test at screening and negative serum or urine pregnancy test prior to initiation of the lymphodepletion regimen.
+Females of childbearing potential must have a negative serum or urine pregnancy test at screening and a negative serum or urine pregnancy test prior to initiation of the lymphodepletion regimen.

 If procreative potential exists, patient must agree to use a highly effective method of contraception from the start of the study until 1 year after the completion of lymphodepletion for females and 4 months after completion of lymphodepletion for males.